 There are demonstrable damages when one party is injured as a result of another party’s negligence, which means that you might have a valid personal injury claim.
 Every person has a duty to prevent causing harm to other people.
 A personal injury claim starts when the duty has not been met, and someone has suffered harm.

 Statute of Limitations After an Accident

 You do not have an unlimited amount of time to pursue compensation after an accident.
-If you live in the State of Florida, then you have four years from the date of the accident to hire a personal injury lawyer, develop a personal injury claim and file the claim.
+If you live in the State of Florida, then you have four years from the date of the accident to hire a Sarasota personal injury attorneys, develop a personal injury claim and file the claim.

 If the accident resulted in wrongful death, then you will only have two years from the date of a loved one’s death to file a wrongful death claim in the State of Florida.
 A wrongful death claim is a complex case, and it is necessary that you hire a wrongful death lawyer as soon as possible.

 If you miss the deadline to file a personal injury claim or a wrongful death claim, then you will not be able to pursue compensation, and your case will get thrown out by the court.
 If you want to understand better, then you can also speak to your lawyer about the laws in your state.

 Read into Florida Statute 95.11 for more information on the statute of limitations.